Ariachenyinan/Ariachenyinan.github.io/designs.md

    <br>

 <p style="text-align: justify;">
-   Regenration of traditional neighborhoods with a blend of old and new elements, emphasizing high utilization.
+   Regeneration of traditional neighborhoods with a blend of old and new elements, emphasizing high utilization.
 </p>
 <br>